lukekarrys/moonboots-static/README.md

 ## CLI Usage

-The easiest way to use it from the command line is to just provide a path to a config file as the first argument:
+To use it from the command line, provide a path to a config file as the first argument.
+The config file can be a `.json` file or a `.js` file that exports either an object or function that returns an object.

 ```
 moonboots config.js
 ```

+`--quiet` Turn off any logging

 ## API